 This algorithm is a 'bit crusher' - it applies sample rate and sample depth reduction to deliberately introduce quantisation and aliasing artefacts.
-It also optionally applies bitwise modification of the samples for non-linear distortion effects.
+It also optionally applies bitwise modification of the

 X is the signal input.

 Y is the sample rate reduction CV input.
 It has a 1V/octave response i.e. the sample rate is reduced by a factor of 2 for every 1V rise in CV.
 This CV is offset by parameter 0, so you can set a rate reduction without a CV input.